ianmccon/provisioning/README.md

 This project is designed to provision a vagrant box and install nginx web server with a default web page

+This project does not implement all the provisioning steps that I would normally make I would normall copy ssh keys to the server for the deploy user and disable ssh password login and disable root login

 ## Usage

 1. Clone this repo on your local machine